“Nonsense with Gravy”

 “Ja…. wir müssen uns unbedingt mal treffen und in Ruhe quatschen.” - “Wow, we haven’t seen each other in a while.”

-“Yeah… we sooo have to meet in peace and catch up.”
+“Yeah… we sooo have to chill and catch up.”

 - Hey, ich wollte mit dir nochmal wegen dem Projekt quatschen, hast du kurz Zeit?